 Do you or a loved one need addiction treatment for alcohol or drugs?
 Thousands blindly walk into addiction treatment in expensive rehab centres and find that the reality doesn't meet expectations.

 We've compiled this need-to-know guide, including questions to ask each clinic *before* you pay - including a printable cheatsheet.

-Step 1 - What Do You Need?
+Step 1 - Understand What You Need

 - Unsure if you need detox, rehab, aftercare, or all 3?
 Think about this carefully.

-Step 2 - Understand How Rehab Works
+Step 2 - How Does Rehab Work?

 Tell me about how treatment works.